-Both temperaments bring their own benefits and challenges, so before you say, “I do,” consider these 12 things:
+Both temperaments bring their own benefits and challenges, so before you commit, consider these things:

 “Extroverts are great at getting things out on the table, which means conflict gets handled,” Dembling tells I, D. “Of course, you will have to decide between whether you need time between an issue being raised and further discussion—some introverts appreciate an extrovert who drags things out of them, others appreciate an extroverted partner who gives them time to process an issue before further discussion.
 But it is generally a good thing to be with someone who is unafraid of conflict.”